ON THIS PAGE: You will learn about how doctors describe a cancer’s growth or spread. This is called the stage. Use the menu to see other pages.

 The most common way doctors stage SCLC is by classifying the disease as limited stage or extensive stage.

-Extensive stage.
-Extensive stage is used to describe SCLC that has spread to parts of the body such as the other lung, bone, brain, or bone marrow.
+- Extensive stage.
+Extensive stage is used to describe SCLC that has spread to other parts of the body such as the opposite lung, bone, brain, or bone marrow.
 Many doctors consider SCLC that has spread to the fluid around the lung to be extensive stage as well.
 About 2 out of 3 people with SCLC have extensive disease when the cancer is first found.

 SCLC is often staged in this way because it helps doctors decide if a patient might benefit from more aggressive treatments.
 Learn more about treatment options for SCLC.